dngulin/ksi/Documentation~/api/T.ManagedRefList.1.g.md

 # ManagedRefList\<T\>

-Dynamic array collection wrapping the Managed allocator.
+Dynamic array collection wrapping a managed array.
-Can store structures containing reference types, but it is not compatible with Burst.
+Can store structures containing reference types, but it is not compatible with `Burst`.

 ```csharp
 public struct ManagedRefList<T> where T : struct